Augmented-Reality-Virtual-Reality-AR-VR/.github/profile/README.md

 </p>

-## Contribution guidelines 🌈 :star2::star2::star2::star2:
+## Contribution Guidelines 🌈 :star2::star2::star2::star2:
 <p align="justify">
    Contribution guidelines typically refer to a set of instructions or recommendations that outline how individuals can contribute effectively to a project, community, or open-source initiative.
 These guidelines